Optimization

 Hyperparameters:

 • moves (list) - optional - Algorithm used for updating the coordinates of walkers in an ensemble sampler.
-By default, pySODM uses a differential evolution move 25% of the time, a differential evolution snooker move 25% of the time, and a kernel-density estimate move 50% of the time.
+By default, pySODM uses a shotgun approach by implementing a balanced cocktail of emcee moves.
 Consult the emcee documentation for an overview of all moves.

-• backend (emcee.backends.HDFBackend) - optional - Backend of a previous sampling experiment.
+• backend (str) - optional - Path to backend of a previous sampling run.
 If a backend is provided, the sampler is restarted from the last iteration of the previous run.
 Consult the emcee documentation.

 • progress (bool) - optional - Enables the progress bar.